MicrosoftDocs/query-docs/query-languages/dax/sameperiodlastyear-function-dax.md

 This DAX function is not supported for use in DirectQuery mode.
 For more information about limitations in DirectQuery models, see  [https://go.microsoft.com/fwlink/?LinkId=219172](https://go.microsoft.com/fwlink/?LinkId=219172).

 ## Example
-The following sample formula creates a measure that calculates the previous year sales of the Reseller sales.
+The following sample formula creates a measure that calculates the previous year sales of Reseller sales.

-To see how this works, create a PivotTable and add the fields, CalendarYear to the **Row Labels** area of the PivotTable.
-Then add a measure, named **Previous Year Sales**, using the formula defined in the code section, to the **Values** area of the PivotTable.

 ```dax
 =CALCULATE(SUM(ResellerSales_USD[SalesAmount_USD]), SAMEPERIODLASTYEAR(DateTime[DateKey]))
 ```